Skip to main content

 • “You'll need a second life for grinding.”

-• “The puzzles aren't simply hard—they are often tedious and nonsensical, and the amount of map space that has empty rooms with no items and no story is a bit absurd.”
+• “The puzzles aren't simply hard—they are often tedious and nonsensical, and the amount of map space that has empty rooms with no items and no story is a bit absurd, making the grinding feel excessive.”

-• “Combat is clunky enough that I wish it wasn't even an option.”
+• “Combat is clunky enough that I wish it wasn't even an option, contributing to the frustrating grinding experience.”

 • replayability

-The game offers limited replayability, with some collectibles to revisit, a new game+ mode, and modifier options like a cheat menu, but lacks features such as chapter selection.
-While replay value isn’t extensive, it is considered reasonable for the genre and price point.
+The game offers limited replayability, featuring some collectibles, a New Game+ mode, and modifiers similar to a cheat menu, but lacks a chapter select option.
+While not extensive, these features are reasonable given the genre and price point.

 • humor